EntityProcess/bbeval/README.md

 # SpecEval

-Evaluates LLM/Copilot answers against `.test.yaml` specs.
+Evaluates AI model answers against `.test.yaml` specs.
 Results are saved as JSONL with deterministic scoring and a run summary.

 ## Installation and Setup